2Deutsches Elektronen-Synchrotron DESY

 wget -x -nH -i 'https://opendata.physik.lmu.de/nb26d-cak63/?list'

-curl is missing a feature like that, but the same functionality can be created by combining curl and xargs:
+is missing a feature like that, but the same functionality can be created by combining curl

 curl 'https://opendata.physik.lmu.de/nb26d-cak63/?list' | xargs -I URL -n1 bash -c 'curl --create-dirs -o ${1:31} ${1}' -- URL